codebar/tutorials/version-control/introduction/tutorial.md

 - Github makes online collaboration easy.
 Open source code is a big part of today's life.
 By being able to retrieve and help existing projects, you can also contribute to them

 ### Projects on Github
-Once you've worked through the Git and Github tutorials here at Codebase, there are an incredible amount of projects that you'll be able to access for free.
-These range from operating systems, games, programming languages, books and more.
+Once you've worked through the Git and Github tutorials here at Codebar, there are an incredible range of projects that you'll be able to access for free.
+These projects include operating systems, games, programming languages, books and more.

 - Go retro with a **Windows 95** simulation: [https://github.com/felixrieseberg/windows95](https://github.com/felixrieseberg/windows95)